kevinamiri/maila/src/pages/tools/copywriting/case-studies.en.md

 ## Testimonials

-> "copy.tools has revolutionized our content creation process.
+> "Maila.AI has revolutionized our content creation process.
 It has made generating high-quality copy a breeze, saving us time and resources.
 Highly recommended!" - _John Smith, Marketing Manager_

-> "The AI-generated copy from copy.tools is simply amazing.
+> "The AI-generated copy from Maila.AI is simply amazing.
 It has helped us improve our brand voice and engage our audience like never before." - _Jane Doe, Content Creator_

 ## Call to Action

 Ready to transform your content creation process?
-[Sign up](https://www.copy.tools) for a free trial of copy.tools and start generating captivating copy in seconds!
+[Sign up](https://www.Maila.AI) for a free trial of Maila.AI and start generating captivating copy in seconds!

-## Step-by-Step Guide on How to Use copy.tools
+## Step-by-Step Guide on How to Use Maila.AI

-1. Sign up for a free trial or log in to your copy.tools account.
+1. Sign up for a free trial or log in to your Maila.AI account.
 2. Choose the content category that suits your needs (e.g., blog post, ad copy, social media post, etc.).
 3. Provide the necessary input, such as keywords, target audience, or any specific requirements.
 4. Click on "Generate Copy" to let the AI work its magic.